ianyepan/ianyepan.github.io/_posts/2021-05-12-system-default-monospace-fonts-pt1.md

 ## Why monospace fonts

-If you program at all, you probably have noticed that no matter which code editor you use, the default editor font will always be a monospace font.
-This kind of fonts enhance readability for programming because it visually aligns each character with equal spacing.
+If you program at all, you've probably noticed that no matter which code editor you use, the default editor font will always be a monospace font.
+This class of fonts enhances readability for programming because it visually aligns each character with equal spacing.
 (However, monospace fonts are not suitable for general text reading, as we are actually trained to read and recognize words faster